 With our excellent library resources and your own experience of working in an education context, you’ll be in a great position to pursue your interests and focus on the topics that suit your career ambitions.
 You’ll also improve your skills in written and oral communication, analysis, research, leadership qualities and data collection: all vital for a career in any sector of education.

 This programme is unique in that you may draw upon the expertise across the School of Education.
 That means you'll have access to the knowledge and experience of leading researchers across a diverse range of topics.

 You’ll take a core module that explores the principles and methods of educational research, and introduces you to issues such as research ethics and the use of research to improve educational practice for individuals and organisations.
 You’ll also study two of three additional modules on research methods to expand and sharpen your skills.

 You’ll apply your new understanding of the concepts and benefits of educational research to your own dissertation, in preparation for which you'll consult regularly with your appointed supervisor as you independently research an educational topic that may or may not be related to your own practice.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

-- Getting Started: Research Questions and Approaches in Education|
+- Getting Started: Research Questions and Approaches in Education 15 credits

-- Philosophical underpinning of educational research|
+- Philosophical underpinning of educational research 15 credits

 Learning and teaching

-You’ll develop your skills in research and analysis, and the insights gained from your studies may help to inform your teaching practice.
-Some students may also decide to pursue further research at PhD or EdD level.
+You’ll develop your skills in research and analysis, and the insights gained from your studies will help to inform your professional practice.
+Some students who achieve a distinction in the final assessment of their MA programme may also decide to pursue further research at PhD or EdD level.